 a.
 Use of the Services.
 Avalara delivers “software as a service” on a subscription basis.
 Avalara grants Customer a nonexclusive, nontransferable, worldwide right to access and use the Services during the Term, solely for Customer’s internal business operations.
 Avalara reserves all other rights.

 b.
 Customer’s Account.
-Avalara will enable an account for Customer to access the Services (“Account”).
-Customer will designate a specific person or persons authorized by Customer to manage and support the Account, including the creation of usernames and passwords for Authorized Users.
+Avalara shall enable an account for Customer to access the Services (“Account”).
+Customer shall designate a specific person or persons authorized by Customer to manage and support the Account, including the creation of usernames and passwords for Authorized Users.
 Customer is solely responsible for maintaining the status of its Authorized Users.
-Customer and its Authorized Users will maintain the confidentiality of all usernames, passwords, access, and account information under their control.
+Customer and its Authorized Users shall maintain the confidentiality of all usernames, passwords, access, and account information under their control.
 Except to the extent caused by Avalara’s breach of this Agreement, including its obligations under Section 9 (Confidential Information), Avalara is not responsible for unauthorized access to the Account.
-Customer will contact Avalara promptly if (i) if Account information is lost, stolen, or disclosed to an unauthorized person; (ii) Customer reasonably believes that the Account has been compromised, including any unauthorized access, use, or disclosure of account information; or (iii) any other breach of security in relation to its passwords, usernames, access information, or Avalara’s Services that may have occurred or is reasonably likely to occur.
+Customer shall contact Avalara promptly if (i) if Account information is lost, stolen, or disclosed to an unauthorized person; (ii) Customer reasonably believes that the Account has been compromised, including any unauthorized access, use, or disclosure of account information; or (iii) any other breach of security in relation to Customer’s passwords, usernames, access information, or Avalara’s Services may have occurred or is reasonably likely to occur.

 e.
 Restrictions.
-Customer shall only use Avalara Services as set forth in the Order Document, these Terms, and the Documentation, and not for the benefit of any third party.
-Customer shall not (i) reverse assemble, reverse engineer, decompile, or otherwise attempt to derive source code from any of the Avalara Technology; (ii) reproduce, modify, create, or prepare derivative works of any of the Avalara Technology or Documentation; (iii) distribute or display any of the Avalara Technology or Documentation other than to Customer’s Authorized Users; (iv) share, sell, rent, lease, or otherwise distribute access to the Services, or use the Services to operate any timesharing, service bureau, or similar business; (v) alter, destroy or otherwise remove any proprietary notices within the Avalara Technology or Documentation; or (vi) disclose the results of any Service or program benchmark tests to any third parties without Avalara’s prior written consent.
+Customer shall only use the Services as set forth in the Agreement and the Documentation, and not for the benefit of any third party.
+Customer shall not (i) reverse assemble, reverse engineer, decompile, or otherwise attempt to derive source code from any of the Avalara Technology; (ii) reproduce, modify, create, or prepare derivative works of any of the Avalara Technology or Documentation; (iii) distribute or display any of the Avalara Technology or Documentation other than to Customer’s Authorized Users; (iv) share, sell, rent, lease, or otherwise distribute access to the Services, or use the Services to operate any timesharing, service bureau, or similar business; (v) alter, destroy or otherwise remove any proprietary notices within the Avalara Technology or Documentation; or (vi) disclose the results of any benchmark tests to any third parties without Avalara’s prior written consent.

 i.
 The number of Documents recorded; or